Linux Exploitation: Stack Smashing

 The characters must be entered manually into the program.
 However, manually entering hundreds of characters can be a laborious endeavor.
 Using output redirection, we can interact with the program’s stdin.

-We are already aware that the buffer variable is 500 bytes in size.
-Additionally, we are permitted to send 700 bytes to it.
+bytes to it.
 Let’s capitalize on this fact.
 Also, let’s increase the core dump limit.

-Core dumps are ELF files that are generated when a segmentation fault (memory corruption) occurs within a binary.
+files that are generated when a segmentation fault (memory corruption) occurs within a binary.
 Execute the following command in the same terminal window where the vulnerable program is running:

 ulimit –c unlimited